 - STARservice Development Program

 Carers SA is the lead provider in SA for carer services under the national Integrated Carer Support Scheme and Carer Gateway.

-The department supports those who support others by administering the South Australian Carers Recognition Act 2005 that acknowledges the valuable role of carers in the community and guides government agencies in their interactions with carers.
+The department supports carers by administering the South Australian Carers Recognition Act 2005.
+The Act acknowledges the valuable role of carers in the community and guides government agencies in their interactions with carers.

 Who are carers?